 Quiet hours All guests are requested to observe quiet hours between 10:00 pm and 8:00 am.
 Visiting friends of motel guests are not allowed in the rooms during these hours.
 Televisions and radios should be used only at a level that will not disturb neighboring rooms.

-Restaurant hours The Seal Rock Inn Restaurant is open from 6:00 am to 4:00 pm weekdays and until 5:00 pm on weekends.
+Restaurant hours The Seal Rock Inn Restaurant is CLOSED due to the COVID pandemic until further notice.

 Reservations & cancellations